ChainSafe/rust-libp2p-nym/README.md

 protobuf-compiler`.

 Ensure that docker is installed on the machine where the tests need to be run.

 Then, run the following as usual.

 ```
-DOCKER_BUILD=1 cargo test
+./build-docker.sh
 ```
+This builds the docker image for the nym service locally.

 ### Notes on Docker

-* If you've already built the docker image and want to avoid this step, you can ignore the `DOCKER_BUILD` environment variable.
 * The Docker image is a *local* image and we are not pushing this anywhere.
 The tag is reflective of the version of the binaries that we are downloading from github releases for the nym client